MaxwellIsaacs/NeuralNetwork/README.md

 - matplotlibcpp (matplotlib for C++)

 ## File Structure
-- `main.cpp`: Contains the entire neural network implementation and execution.
+- `network.cpp`: Contains the entire neural network implementation and execution.
 - `mnist_train.csv`: Example training data file (not included in this repository).
 - `mnist_test.csv`: Example testing data file (not included in this repository).